-Counseling Services hosted a healthy relationship screening for Love is Respect on February 14, 2022 in the main entrance area of Washington County campus.
+On October 4th, 2022, Counseling Services provided depression screenings to students at no cost with the HANDS depression screening tool.Counseling Services hosted a healthy relationship screening for Love is Respect on February 13, 2023, in the campus library.
 Students were able to take a screening using Love is Respect's Healthy Relationship Screening tool in an empty class space or discretely at a table if they preferred.
 Counseling Services staff then scored the assessment for risk and provided information related to Counseling Services or community resources for support if there was an indication of risk.

-Counseling Services offered an alcohol use assessment to students in the front entrance area using the AUDIT assessment to evaluate risk.
-In April of 2022, Counseling Services placed materials related to Sexual Assault Awareness Month on campus.
-On April 25, 2022, Counseling Services tabled for Sexual Assault Awareness Month and marketed for Denim Day.
+March 13, 2023 Counseling Services offered an alcohol use assessment to students in the campus library using the AUDIT assessment to evaluate risk.

+On April 24, 2023, Counseling Services tabled for Sexual Assault Awareness Month and marketed for the upcoming Denim Day on April 26th.
 Resources were made available to students about available services.
-Marketing was also used to promote wearing denim for the national Denim Day event on April 27, 2022.
-Individual marketing on social media and flyers on campus were also used to encourage participation.
+Marketing was also used to promote wearing denim for the national Denim Day event on April 26, 2022.
+Individual marketing on social media and campus monitors on campus were also used to encourage participation.